top of page

 • Messy due to dust

-• Requires fixative to prevent smudging
+• It may require some fixative to prevent smudging

 Oil Pastels